Floral morphology: Compositae

-In compositae, the sunflower family and margarita, the flowers are small, hermaphrodites or, sometimes, functionally unisexuals or sterile (in the latter case they are called neutral).
-By their symmetry they can be both actinomorphic and zygomorphic, i.e. they can have radial or bilateral symmetry, respectively.
+In compositae, the sunflower family and margarita, the flowers are small hermaphrodites or, sometimes, functionally unisexual or sterile.
+By their symmetry, they can be both actinomorphic and zygomorphic.
 Because of the number of pieces that compose each cycle, the flowers of the composites are pentamerous.
 The calyx is null or the sepals are deeply modified, forming a pappus, from two to many scales, bristles or hairs, persistent, sometimes joined.

-The corolla is gametopetalous, the five petals may be joined forming a tube with 4 or 5 lobes (in the flower called tubulose flower or floret, or two groups of petals joined (in the case of bilabiated flowers, with an upper lip formed by 2 petals and a lower lip formed by 3 petals), or they can present a short tube and the limb prolonged laterally in a ligule with 3 or 5 teeth (ligulated flowers).
+The corolla is gametopetalous, with five petals that may be joined to form a tube with 4 or 5 lobes (in the tubulose flower or floret) or with two groups of petals joined (in the case of bilabiated flowers, with an upper lip formed by 2 petals and a lower lip formed by 3 petals), or they can present a short tube and a laterally prolonged limb in a ligule with 3 or 5 teeth (ligulated flowers).

 The androecium usually has 5 stamens, which alternate with the corolla lobes.
 The filaments, separated from each other, are inserted in the corolla tube.
-The anthers are joined forming a tube around the style in which the pollen is released, and the style then grows through this tube, pushing out or taking up the pollen (with variably developed hairs) and presenting it to floral visitors, after which the stigmas become receptive (i.e., with a plunger or brush pollination mechanism).
+The anthers are joined, forming a tube around the style in which the pollen is released, and the style then grows through this tube, pushing out or taking up the pollen (with variably developed hairs) and presenting it to floral visitors, after which the stigmas become receptive, with a plunger or brush pollination mechanism.

 The gynoecium is two carpels joined, with the ovary being inferoid and unilocular.
 The pistil has a style that usually has a nectary at its apex.
 The style is distally divided into two branches (stylar branches) which have style papillae on their adaxial side arranged in two separate lines or in a single continuous band.